arshahin/vfsa_1d/README.md

 # vfsa_1d

-This package demonstrate who one can parametrize a VFSA optimization algorithm for a 1D objective functions.
+This package demonstrates how one can parametrize a VFSA optimization algorithm for a 1D objective functions.

 Simply run this code "vfsa_1d_v01.m" and it will find all the dependencies.